AI Data: Let Your Documents Tell You What You Need to Know

 Example 3: Identifying Who the Document Belongs To

-The AI Action is also useful for identifying people or entities:
+AI Data is also useful for identifying people or entities:

 This data can then be used to: